thevuong/next15-filterlist/STEPS.md

 ## Fix LCP and FCP with Partial Pre-rendering

 - We are still not the best on LCP and FCP.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
-- This could be static data that we can revalidate on a time based interval.
+- This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 Run build and start and show the result.
 The app is now super fast.